• Skip to main content

 Prediabetes is also known as borderline diabetes or impaired glucose tolerance, a condition that develops before someone receives a diagnosis of Type 2 Diabetes.
 It occurs when there is a glucose intolerance, meaning your blood sugars are at a higher level than normal, but not enough to be put in the diabetes diagnosis category.

 Fortunately, during the prediabetes phase the pancreas still produces insulin, but your blood sugar still remains too high, because the insulin doesn’t remove the sugar out of your bloodstream.
-This is a condition called insulin resistance, and requires a visit to your doctor.
+This is a condition called insulin resistance, and requires a visit to your family medicine provider.

 • Obesity